treangenlab/emu/README.md

 emu abundance ./example_customdb/ex.fasta
 ```

-Note: if your taxonomy is missing species-level information, a “pseudo” species will be reported as “unclassified &lt;genus>” where <genus> is the labeled genus in the taxonomic lineage.
+Note: If your taxonomy is missing species-level information, a “pseudo” species will be reported as “unclassified &lt;genus>” where <genus> is the labeled genus in the taxonomic lineage.
 If genus-level classification is also missing in the lineage, this process will continue moving up the taxonomic lineage until a specified label (&lt;taxa>) is detected.
 Then, "unclassified &lt;taxa>" will be reported as the species classification instead.

 ### Collapse Taxonomy